aeternity/protocol/AENS.md

 ones, which own the `.` and `.test` namespaces.

 From Lima we will support `.aet` and limit `.test` namespace.
-Lima disallows write APIs to `.test` namespace.
+`.test` names will expire without an option of updating TTL.
+We will use expiration mechanism to purge `.test` names.

 The `.` namespace registrar is restricted and MUST NOT allow anyone to claim any names in its namespace.